DiscovertheHistoryofLeBoisdesMoutiers

 Anchored on the edges of the white cliffs of the Alabaster Coast, the village of Varengeville-sur-Mer is known worldwide for having been celebrated by renowned painters such as Claude Monet and Georges Braque.

-The latter rests in the maritime cemetery that Paul Valéry evoked in a marvellous poem in 1920.
 The list of artists, painters, sculptors, composers, poets, writers, and filmmakers who have left their mark in Varengeville is truly extraordinary and continues to grow.
 Indeed, the appeal of this site, illuminated by the purity of the iodised air, is a constantly renewed source of inspiration for any eye sensitive to extreme beauty.

 Created by Guillaume Mallet and his wife Adelaïde Grunelius in 1898, “Le Bois des Moutiers” is located in Varengeville-sur-Mer near Dieppe in Upper Normandy, a village beloved by the Impressionists.